 The world’s longest sledge run

-On a run that is no less than 14 km in length, sledders drop an incredible 1,300 m in elevation on the on Wildkogel mountain, in an adventure lasting about 30-50 minutes.
-You’re allowed to ride anything that will slide downhill – whether an exciting racing sled, a traditional toboggan or a snazzy bob, the main thing is that it will take you safely and securely back down to the valley.
+On a run that is no less than 14 km in length, sledgers drop an incredible 1,300 m in elevation on the Wildkogel mountain, during an adventure that lasts about 30-50 minutes.
+You’re allowed to ride anything that will slide downhill – whether an exciting racing sledge, a traditional toboggan or a snazzy bob – the main thing is that it will take you safely and securely back down to the valley.

 Regardless of whether you prefer a slow and steady panoramic glide down a mountain, a fun and frantic race against your friends or to experience the world’s longest sledging track, in SalzburgerLand you’ll find a veritable sledging paradise that offers you all of this and more.